Florida State Road 3

 State Road 3 (SR 3), known locally as both North Courtenay Parkway and North Kennedy Parkway is a north-south road located entirely on Merritt Island, serving as the southern access for the Kennedy Space Center near Cape Canaveral, Florida.
 The shortest of the one-digit Florida State Roads, its southern terminus is an intersection with SR 520 on Merritt Island, east of Cocoa.

 Route description

-SR 3, also known as North Courtenay Parkway, runs from SR 520 north through Merritt Island and into very rural areas before terminating at the Kennedy Space Center property line.
+SR 3, also known as North Courtenay Parkway, runs from SR 520 north through Merritt Island and into very rural areas before previously terminating at the Kennedy Space Center property line; in 2025 it was extended north to a junction with Florida State Road 321 at Space Commerce Way.

 The Florida Department of Transportation annual average daily traffic (AADT) numbers for 2012 show an average of 26,000 vehicles just north of SR 520, increasing to 29,000 just south of SR 528/SR A1A, then decreasing to 25,500 just north of its crossing with those two roads, and further decreasing to 21,500, finally halving to 12,600 as the road approaches the turn to the north-east and its northern terminus.